 Maintaining good oral hygiene is a very important habit to adopt after dental implants are placed in order to promote tissue healing.
 The day after dental implant surgery, it is recommended to gently rinse your mouth with lukewarm, lightly salted water, or with a mouthwash prescribed for this purpose.

-Unless otherwise advised by the surgeon, it is also recommended that you carefully brush the teeth in the area surrounding the implant.
+Unless otherwise advised by the maxillofacial surgeon, it is also recommended that you carefully brush the teeth in the area surrounding the implant.
 This simple habit will ensure a quick and trouble-free recovery of the wound.

 Ice and compress: two aids to limit swelling and bleeding